kai-niemi/ledger/README.md

 ## Basics

-Ledger is operated through its build-in shell, or by a command file passed at startup time, in which case the shell is disabled (see [running](#running) instructions).
+Ledger is operated through its built-in shell, or by a command file passed at startup time, in which case the shell is disabled (see [running](#running) instructions).

-There are also many commands not listed here.
-For a complete list, run the `help` command.
+For a complete list of commands, run the `help` command in the shell.

-Ledger also provides a reactive web UI available at http://localhost:9090 by default to display activity and metric charts.
+There's also a reactive web UI available at http://localhost:9090 (by default) to display account activities and different metric charts.

 Ledger organizes monetary accounts around cities within regions.
 A region maps to an actual CockroachDB deployment region like `aws-us-east-1`.
-One region has one or more cities and a city has a country code and currency code.
+One region has one or more cities, and a city has a country and currency code.
 This allows for good data distribution and simple data partitioning for multi-region scenarios.

-You can create a custom region/city mapping through the application YAML.
 By default it includes all CockroachDB Cloud regions for AWS, GCP and Azure.
+You can also create a custom region/city mapping through the application YAML.

-Excerpt from `src/resources/application.yml`
+Excerpt from `src/resources/application.yml`:

 ```yaml
   ...